amo11/Citi-Bike-Data-Analysis/README.md

    The number of member riders are quite high on weekday compared to weekends pertaining to the fact that the majority uses the Citi Bikes as the mode of commute to work.
 A special case of 4th July, when the number of Member riders are less even if it is a weekday.
 This is because it’s a National holiday celebrated as Independence Day.

    ![Daily ride analysis- casuals](https://github.com/amo11/citi-bike-data-analysis/assets/169110417/ada76017-6a70-4227-8bf1-287ca13d2594)
    Conversely, the number of Casuals is more on weekends than on weekdays due to the fact that they usually do fun rides during the free time.

-Quit similar trend with approximately same number of riders as July is observed in the month of October.
+   Quite similar trend with approximately same number of riders as July is observed in the month of October.

    A similar trend has been observed for the month of March and December but with significant reduction in number of total rides (58%).
 Below showcases the trend for the month of March.

 ![Daily ride analysis-members(March)](https://github.com/amo11/citi-bike-data-analysis/assets/169110417/73aeed45-6985-418f-b941-21d9a41eff25)

 ![Daily Ride Analysis - March (casuals)](https://github.com/amo11/citi-bike-data-analysis/assets/169110417/dc4aaecf-ceca-4149-b9dd-ea980244789c)

    The variation in total number of riders in different months can be attributed to the season during a particular month i.e. winter, spring, summer, autumn.

  + *Seasonal*
    To understand the seasonal trend of the Citi Bike riders, I have grouped twelve months of a year in four seasons. i.e. Winter (December, January, February), Spring (March, April, May), Summer (June, July, August), Autumn (September, October, November).